BNdungu/HC-05/README.md

 The following code snippet demonstrates the basic setup for sending and receiving AT commands:

-### NB: the baud rate used for exchanging data between microcontroller board and HC-05 is set to 38400 by default
+### NB: 38400 is the baud rate set by default on the HC-05 module for uart communications with microcontrollers.

 ```cpp
 #include <SoftwareSerial.h>